sAjibuu/Upload_Bypass/README.md

 Options:
-  -h, --help     Print help (see more with '--help') 'U', --usage   Print the how to save the request file instructions.
+  -h, --help     Print help (see more with '--help') -U, --usage   Print the how to save the request file instructions.
   -v, --version  Print version

 Required Arguments: